ON THIS PAGE:

 Treatments for more information.

-A surprising number of foods are bad for cats.
+A surprising number of foods are not safe for cats.
 Grapes

 and raisins may damage the kidneys.
 Garlic and onion can cause anaemia.